aeternity/protocol/CHANNELS.md

 #### `channel_open`

-Opening a channel is initiated with this message and communicates the initiators intent to the possible future peer.
+Opening a channel is initiated with this message and communicates the initiators intent to the potential future peer.

 The `channel_open` message should provide the accepting peer all the information it needs to assemble the [`channel_create`](`channel_create`) transaction in